Dan Robson

-Dan Robson (born 14 March 1992) is an English professional rugby union player.
+Dan Robson (born 14 March 1992) is an English professional rugby union player for Pau in the French Top 14.

 Personal life

 Born in Stoke-on-Trent, Robson attended Newcastle-under-Lyme School.
 His father was also a rugby player for Moseley and was on the bench in five different games for England without winning a cap.

 Since the age of about 18 years old he has had the nickname of 'Dobby', named after the character in the Harry Potter film series.
 He was given this during his time playing for Gloucester Rugby and acquired this during the 'Milk Challenge'.
 The milk challenge is an initiation for new signings and graduates from the player academy and involves drinking 8 pinks of milk in 20 minutes.
 Whilst undertaking this challenge, he vomited and apparently "looked like Dobby the house elf".
 On his move to Wasps Rugby he thought that he had 'gotten away with' no longer being called this as some of his new teammates did not know him by this name.
 However he feels that it was probably James Haskell who was responsible for the persistence of the nickname.
 He states that he has since "embraced" this and considers it "part of me".